zendesk/sunshine-conversations-web/README.md

 #### Notes about Webpack
 Since not all Smooch JS dependencies are "webpack-friendly", you might want to tweak your config a bit.

-You might want to disable AMD support for `blueimp-load-image` by adding the following snippet to your loaders :
+You will need to disable AMD support for `blueimp-load-image` by adding the following snippet to your loaders :

 ```javascript
 {